siongui/userpages/content/articles/2017/12/04/frontend-programming-in-go%en.rst

    manipulation easy and similar to JavaScript counterpart.

 2. WebAssembly: WebAssembly is the future for web application development.
-Right now all major browsers support wasm, and the official Go compiler support for wasm is almost done.
-See [1]_ for more information and try it using `go1.11beta1`_.
+Right now all major browsers support wasm, and the official Go compiler 1.11 will add an experimental port to WebAssembly (js/wasm).
+See [1]_ for more information and try it using `go1.11beta2`_.

 Table of Content